neurodynamic/react_rails_webpack/README.md

     $ rails g react_rails_webpack:install

-This will setup a basic react integration with some example components (one standard react component and one using react with redux) under the "client" folder in your project's root.
-Once the generator's run is done, run the commands below:
+This will setup a basic react integration with some example components (one standard react component and one using react with redux) under a `client` folder in your project's root.
+Once the generator's run is done, run the commands below (from your project's root):

     $ npm run install   # installs the needed npm packages
     $ npm run build     # uses webpack to compile your javascript code to your assets folder